Çï¿ûÊÓÆµ

 (617) 576-5054

-In 2022, Mitch Poulin joined the Çï¿ûÊÓƵ as the Program Associate for Global Security and International Affairs.
-Since then, they have played a pivotal role in managing the Çï¿ûÊÓƵ’s key projects, including Rethinking the Humanitarian Health Response to Violent Conflict, as well as Promoting Dialogue on Arms Control and Disarmament.
-Notably, Mitch organized a significant Track II dialogue in Shanghai, China, and facilitated exploratory meetings focused on combating grand corruption and addressing climate and security challenges.
+Mitch Poulin is the Program Associate for Global Security and International Affairs at the Çï¿ûÊÓÆµ.
+In this role, they have managed the Çï¿ûÊÓÆµâ€™s projects on Rethinking the Humanitarian Health Response to Violent Conflict and Promoting Dialogue on Arms Control and Disarmament; organized nuclear security dialogues; and facilitated exploratory meetings on combating grand corruption, addressing climate and security challenges, and anticipating future of the laws of armed conflict.